OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 `#{if Octopus.Environment.Name != "Production"}true#{/if}` would run the step in all environments other than Production.

+`#{unless Octopus.Action[StepName].Output.HasRun == "True"}true#{/unless}` would run the step unless it has run before.
+This would be useful for preventing something like an email step from executing every time an auto deploy executed for new machines in an environment.
+It would be used in conjunction with the step calling `Set-OctopusVariable -name "HasRun" -value "True"` when it does run.

 ### Repetition {#VariableSubstitutionSyntax-Repetition}

 The `each` statement supports repetition over a set of variables, or over the individual values in a variable separated with commas.